 Developments in technologies like IoT (Internet of Things) will be used for controlling lighting heating.
 They will help make our homes and cities of the future more energy-efficient and more intelligent.
-Los Angeles, for example, is fitting 4,500 miles of sodium-vapor streetlights with a moonlit matrix of LEDs.
+Los Angeles, for example, is fitting 4,500 miles of sodium-vapour streetlights with a moonlit matrix of LEDs.

-The streets will be brighter and be more connected.
+The streets will be brighter and more connected.
 Every energy-efficient LED lamp will be connected to the Bureau of Street Lighting, informing them when a streetlight is on or off or non-functional.
 In the future, the lights will change based on their surrounding environment.
 If an ambulance or the police pass by, they will blink and brighten up for pedestrians walking home from work.

 Another stellar example of a city moving towards zero-waste and zero-carbon emissions is Masdar in the United Arab Emirates.

-In cities of the future, getting around from city to city, or even from country to country, will be made more accessible by massive developments in transportation.
+In cities of the future, getting around from city to city, or even country to country will be made more accessible by massive developments in transportation.
 Companies like Archer Aviation and Uber Elevate are building eVTOL (electric vehicle take-off and landing) vehicles that can get you to any part of the city without the hassle of peak hour traffic.

-These eVTOL vehicles are operated by electric and battery power, making them completely carbon neutral and energy-efficient.
+These eVTOL vehicles are operated by electric and battery power, making them completely carbon-neutral and energy-efficient.
 Using a smartphone app, you can hail any of these flying vehicles and fly to any destination in half the time that it would take you by road.

 Intelligent Traffic Management Systems will collect and analyze incoming data from roads, bridges, and highways to improve traffic flows and routing.
 Companies like VITRONIC can prohibit certain vehicles like heavy-duty trucks from entering city centers using intelligent traffic monitoring and management.

-Intelligent Traffic Systems (ITS) can improve traffic flow and road safety using sensors, cameras, cellular technology to adjust traffic lights dynamically, freeway on-ramp meters, bus rapid transport lanes, speed limits, and highway message boards.
+Intelligent Traffic Systems (ITS) can improve traffic flow and road safety using sensors, cameras, and cellular technology to adjust traffic lights dynamically, freeway on-ramp meters, bus rapid transport lanes, speed limits, and highway message boards.

 All of this will only be made possible with AI, data analytics, big data, and IoT.
 Cities of the future will have fewer traffic problems, and commuters will reach their destinations safer and stress-free.

-Imagine a world where your daily calendar and schedule are integrated into a Robotaxi platform.
+Imagine a Futuristic world where your daily calendar and schedule are integrated into a Robotaxi platform.
 An AI assistant can book your Robotaxi for you to transport you to your meeting on time!
 If you need to get to a meeting or drive into the city to do your grocery shopping, a reminder will pop up on your smartphone to remind you about an event or meeting.